 Mrs Whittemore read all the applications with the retiring JTA's in Year 6 to make their selection.
 Four new JTA’s from Year 5 were selected who will represent the whole school.

 The JTA’s job can entail carrying out assemblies, conducting surveys, classroom talks, helping with completing the school travel plan, uploading evidence to our Modeshift Stars portal, learning how to use a Journey Planner and running competitions on a regular basis throughout our term in office.
 The term in office is from September to July, following an academic year.

 The Junior Travel Ambassador scheme is run by Hertfordshire County Council.
 We work in partnership with Hertfordshire’s Road Safety Officer, Chi Ming Lai.
 Mr Lai met with the newly appointed team to discuss projects that they could begin working on.
-For the last 2 years the JTA’s at Stonehill have been invited to the JTA’s celebration meeting at County Hall in Hertford.

 The JTA’s meet every 3 weeks with Mrs Whittemore to share ideas and opinions.
 During each meeting we discuss our progress with current projects.
 We also plan future projects, organise prizes for competitions, and select the winners of existing competitions!

 The role of a JTA is to encourage a greener approach to transport.
 We like to see our friends and fellow pupils walking to school wherever possible.
 We check the Living Streets travel to school data, a hand out badges every month to those pupils who have walked at least twice a week for that month.
 Walking to and from school is important, but we also want pupils of Stonehill School to be safe on the roads of Letchworth.
 We work with our school to create a safer environment.
 We also have a lot of fun running competitions to encourage a safe and sensible attitude to the roads of Letchworth.

 Since the Junior Travel Ambassador Scheme started in November 2016, we have: